 We have all been there—in the sitting area, waiting to go in for the big audition, mind racing, hands sweating, obsessively reading over our sides, hoping and praying that we don’t totally mess up, pass out, get bad feedback, get dropped by our agents, and give up on the business.
 No?
 Just me?

 Here’s the thing.
 Everyone gets nervous.
 Even experienced actors get nervous.
 But it’s all about how you handle nerves that allows you to deliver a good audition.
-Here are some techniques I use for myself and with my students to relax before an audition.
+Here are some techniques I use for myself and with my students to get rid of nerves before an audition.

 Put 20 songs on your phone that make you feel calm and relaxed.
 Listen to them from the moment you step out the door until the moment they call your name.
 Stay focused—avoid email, Instagram, and Facebook.
 Allow the music to simply quiet the mind.